berachain/docs/apps/berps/content/developers/guides/trading-bot.md

 ![Bollinger Band Example](/assets/bollinger-band-example.png)

-The basic idea behind a BB strategy is that when the price moves above the price moves above the upper band, it suggests overbought conditions, and to consider selling.
+The basic idea behind a BB strategy is that when the price moves above the upper band, it suggests overbought conditions, and to consider selling.
 Conversely, when the price moves below the lower band, it suggests oversold conditions and to consider buying.

 #### BB Calculations